92181/tictactoe/README.md

 The game can be run by simply dragging TicTacToe.html into your browser window with Javascript enabled.
 The game can be played against a fairly compentent computer player or against a real human player on a pass and play principle.

 # License
-This project is licenced under the permissive MIT license.
+This project is Public Domain.
 It has no dependencies.